rajulrajWizzy/t2/coworks-backend-ts/MIGRATION_SUMMARY.md

 3. Checking real-time availability for specific dates and times
 4. Generating branch occupancy reports

+## Branch Images and Amenities

+The API now includes support for branch images and amenities:

+### Branch Images
+- Images are associated with branches based on the seating types they offer
+- Each branch has at least one primary image
+- Different images may be used for different seating types
+- Image URLs follow a standard format like `/images/branches/[type]-[number].jpg`

+### Branch Amenities
+- Each branch has a collection of amenities showing available facilities
+- Standard amenities include WiFi, Coffee, Printing, etc.
+- Amenities include icons for UI display
+- Detailed descriptions are provided for each amenity

 ## Filtering Bookings by Status

 You can filter bookings by status using the `status` query parameter: